haithamshahin333/pelorus/samples/basic-nginx/README.md

-# A Sample OpenShift Pipeline for a Nginx Application
+# A Sample OpenShift Pipeline for a Nginx Application - Generic CommitTime Exporter with Build Webhook

 This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a static application in OpenShift Container Platform.
+It assumes that the build webhook and generic committime exporter are deployed in the pelorus namespace.

 This sample demonstrates the following capabilities:

 * Deploying an integrated Jenkins server inside of OpenShift
 * Running both custom and oob Jenkins slaves as pods in OpenShift